MacKenzieOBrian/NLtoSQL/LOGBOOK.md

 - Next Steps: Implement few-shot prompt baseline against ClassicModels.

 **Reflection (2025-12-02)**
 This week consolidated the project into a documented structure and produced the primary evaluation dataset (200 NLQ–SQL pairs).
 The key methodological insight was recognising that a few-shot baseline should be demonstrated before fine-tuning.
 This matters academically because without a baseline, any fine-tuning uplift can’t be contextualised.
-I also began formalising the repository documentation (ARCHITECTURE/CONFIG/DATA/NOTES) to support reproducibility and examiner transparency: the dissertation should not rely on “trust me, it worked once.”
-This is the point where the project started to look like a research artefact rather than a notebook experiment.
+I also began formalising the repository documentation (ARCHITECTURE/CONFIG/DATA/NOTES)

 ## 2025-12-04
 - Activities: Set VS Code terminal env vars/ADC so the notebook connects locally; ran `validate_test_set` on all 200 ClassicModels queries—Success: 200, Failures: 0.